 The Cold Pressed drinks from Naked are lower in sugar than many of their other drinks, with 23 grams (1.9 grams in every ounce) of sugar in the Cold Pressed Bright Greens.
 Cold-pressed juice is made with a hydraulic press rather than a juicer or auger.

-Even the smoothies that sound simple enough like Orange Mango actually contain the juice from;
+Even the smoothies that sound simple enough like Orange Mango, the smoothie actually contain the juice from:

 - 1 and 3/4 oranges